webplatform/docs/html/elements/a/index.md

 !
 Value
 !
 Purpose
 !
 Example
-!
-Notes
 {{!}}-
 {{!}} [[html/attributes/href|'''href''']]
 {{!}} [[http://www.w3.org/Addressing/URL/uri-spec.html|'''URI''']] enclosed in double-quotes
 {{!}} Target of link
 {{!}} <pre>href="http://example.com"</pre> <pre>href="#SectionI"</pre>
-{{!}} May refer to any protocol, e.g. http, mailto, file.
-A fragment (# followed by text) refers to a location in the current page. href may be omitted to indicate a placeholder link, such as a reference to the current page in a menu.
 {{!}}-
 {{!}} [[html/attributes/id|'''id''']]
 {{!}} URI fragment (# followed by identifier text)